Haberbusch i Schiele: History

 By mid-19th century beer-making in the Kingdom of Poland was neglected due to high excise taxes imposed by the Russian authorities.
 However, new technologies were being introduced and the industry was seen as a possible source of profit.
 In 1846 two Warsaw beer makers, Błażej Haberbusch and Konstanty Schiele created a company with their common father-in-law Henryk Klawe.
 The new Haberbusch, Schiele i Klawe partnership soon bought a bankrupt Schöffer i Glimpf brewery in central Warsaw from the Polish Bank.
 With Klawe's money the Haberbusch and Schiele managed to put the business back on track and in 1850 they acquired yet another brewery from a Mr. Czarnecki.
 The two companies were merged.

 In 1865 the elderly Klawe withdrew from the firm and since then the company was known by only two surnames.
 About that time the Haberbusch and Schiele duo started to promote their beer.
 Among their original ideas was acquisition or rental of several beer gardens in various parts of the city, where the beer was served and music bands invited.
 They also extended their product line following the construction of a dry ice factory.
-Also, in 1880s the firm opened up a beer bottling factory in Kiev and started to export the beer to the Ukraine.
+Also, in 1880s the firm opened up a beer bottling factory in Kiev and started to export the beer to Ukraine.
 In 1898 the firm was transformed into a joint stock company under the name of Joint Stock Society of the Steam Brewery and Dry Ice Factory "Haberbusch i Schiele".